 While Brook Trout does not have multiple species, they adapt to different ecological forms depending on their environment.
 They grow at different rates and act differently, though they have the same appearance.

-Robert J. Behnke described three different forms in his landmark book:
+Robert J. Behnke described three different forms in his landmark book, Trout and Salmon of North America:

 Brook Trout Appearance

 Brook Trout have a dark olive green color with lighter yellow dots or speckles.
-Their body is wide in the middle and tapers to both ends.
-Its head has a large mouth and a rounded snout.
+Its body is wide in the middle and tapers to both ends.
+It has a large mouth and a rounded snout.

 They have a marbled pattern along their back, also called vermiculation.
 The belly and lower fins are orange-reddish, with the fins having a white leading edge.
 Full-grown lengths can vary between 10 to 25 inches and weigh between 0.6 to 6.6 pounds.
 However, most fishermen catch fish that are much smaller.

-The world record was caught in 1915 in Ontario and was 31 inches long.
+The world record brook trout was caught in 1915 in the Nipigon River, Ontario, and measured 31.5 inches long and weighed 14.5 pounds.

 Brook Trout Distribution, Population, and Habitat